Abid459/Products-manufacturer-client/README.md

 ## Features:
 * This website has dark mood
-* There is a dashboard where you can find your Profile,your oreder,Add review pagw
+* There is a dashboard where you can find your Profile,your oreder,Add review page
 * As a admin you will see different route
 * You can sign in with email and google.
-* Without signing in you can not see the dashboard route
+* Dashboard is a private route.
+You need to login in order to access it
 * JWT is used to make secure the api.

+# Admin credential:
+email: moon@light.com
+Password: 123456